 The fort was built on Faros Island which once accommodated the ancient lighthouse.
 The lighthouse was one of the seven wonders of the ancient world consisted of 4 stories.
-The remains of the stones of the lighthouse was used as part of the fort.
+The remains of the stones of the lighthouse were used to build part of the fort.